 - 1. The validity of the results of courses is unlimited.
 The Examination Board can restrict the validity period if, in its opinion, the knowledge, insight and skills assessed in the test are obsolete. - 2.
 If a course includes two or more partial tests, the validity period of the result of a partial test for which no EC are awarded, is restricted to the end of the academic year. - 3.
 By derogation from par.
-2 the validity period of the result of a partial test for which no EC are awarded is unlimited in the case of the following courses: - GW4574M Comparative Health Policy - GW4565M Governing Healthy Cities - GW4575M Pharmaceutical Pricing and Market Access - GW4582M Global Health Economics - GW4580M Measurement of Patient Preferences using Discrete Choice Experiments
+2 the validity period of the result of a partial test for which no EC are awarded is unlimited in the case of the following courses: - GW4574M Comparative Health Policy - GW4594M Politics, Policy & Law - GW4575M Pharmaceutical Pricing and Market Access - GW4582M Global Health Economics - GW4580M Choice Modelling in Health